frodesky/go-dualsense-battery-health/README.md

 ## Icons and art

-Authored by me (neolit123) using Clip Studio Paint 1.x.
+Authored by (neolit123) using Clip Studio Paint 1.x.
 The art license is the same as the project [LICENSE](./LICENSE).

 ## Acknowledgements